Sharif Karie: High school

 Karie first competed for West Springfield High School, which he attended from the summer of 1993.
-Despite knowing little English language at the time, he joined the track program.
-In the spring of 1994, Karie ran his first ever high school mile race in 4:40 (min:sec).
+In the spring of 1994, Karie ran his first high school mile race in 4:40 (min:sec).
 Less than two years later, Karie beat Seneca Lassiter in the 1995 VHSL Indoor State Championships for the 3200 meter race, running a time of 9:21.07.
 Topping off the end of his time with West Springfield High, Karie was named Gatorade track athlete of the year in 1997.
-To this day Karie is recorded in the all-time top 25 Virginia high school track runners for disciplines varying from the indoor 1000 meters, 1600 meters, and 3200 meters.
+Karie is recorded in the all-time top 25 Virginia high school track runners for disciplines varying from the indoor 1000 meters, 1600 meters, and 3200 meters.

 Collegiate

 For a brief period Karie went to Lindenwood University, but would develop his collegiate track career with University of Arkansas, which was again becoming a recognized track school in the era of coach John McDonnell.
-In an interesting twist of fate, high school rival Seneca Lassiter was one of Karie's team mates on the Arkansas track team.
-On April 24, 1999, Karie along with Arkansas teammates Lassiter, Michael Power and Matthew Kerr ran a 4 x 1-mile relay in a time of 16:07.96, the seventh fasted time ever recorded for this relay distance.
+High school rival Seneca Lassiter was one of Karie's team mates on the Arkansas track team.
+On April 24, 1999, Karie along with Arkansas teammates Lassiter, Michael Power and Matthew Kerr ran a 4 x 1-mile relay in a time of 16:07.96, the seventh fastest time recorded for this relay distance.